 Additional Considerations From A Dietitian's Perspective

-You need to have the correct mindset when beginning a weight loss journey with the support of medication.
-It's not an easy way out or a magical solution.
-This is a commitment.
 What these drugs can ultimately do is really help you in the weight loss phase; they can help you stick to a calorie-reduced diet that you might have really struggled to stick with before.
 But sustaining it can be tricky, so you need to approach it correctly with a lot of support in different areas.
-Do not just get a script online.
-If you are trying to use it as a quick fix to lose weight and ignore all the other factors, you might lose weight in the short term, but it will come back on.

-BE SMART WITH WEIGHT LOSS: Fat Loss Vs Muscle Loss.
+Be Smart with Weight Loss: Fat Loss Vs Muscle Loss.

 And this is where a dietitian can help you.
 You might find that your appetite is low, and you think the drugs are really working.
 You start skipping meals, and the weight begins to come off slowly.
 But you might be making things more difficult down the road by doing this, as you will likely start to lose a lot of muscle tissue rather than fat tissue.